hfwang132/hfwang132.github.io/README.md

 files.
 Publish mode also stops when the Git staging area already contains other changes, preventing an unrelated staged change from entering the post commit.

-Running the update wrapper without a Zhihu URL validates the production site, stages all current repository changes, creates a `daily updates` commit when needed, and pushes the current branch:
+Running the update wrapper without a Zhihu URL runs unit tests and the formula audit, stages all current repository changes, creates a `daily updates` commit when needed, pushes `master`, then builds locally and pushes the generated site to `gh-pages`:

 ```powershell
 .\updates.bat